-The Central Bureau of Investigation (CBI) on Friday filed a status report in the Delhi High Court, stating that it has not found any evidence to date in the missing Jawaharlal Nehru University (JNU) student Najeeb Ahmed's case.
+The CBI on Thursday told the Delhi High Court that despite various attempts including "digital footprinting," it has not found any evidence in the missing Jawaharlal Nehru University (JNU) student Najeeb Ahmed's case.

-The court has been hearing a habeas corpus plea filed by Fatima Nafees, Ahmed's mother, that her son be produced by the police and the Delhi government before the court.
+The court has been hearing a habeas corpus plea filed by Fatima Nafees, Ahmed's mother, that her son be produced by police and the Delhi government before the court.

 Ahmed, 27, an MSc First Year student, went missing on October 15, 2016 after a fight allegedly with the members of Akhil Bharatiya Vidyarthi Parishad.
 But the Rashtriya Swayamsevak Sangh-affiliated student body has denied any involvement.

 The counsel of Ahmed's mother countered the CBI's submission and said that pattern lock can easily be unlocked by investing Rs 50 in general mobile repair shop and said that it is cannot be accepted that people can reach the moon but cannot break a pattern lock of a mobile phone.